ifwas/reimuboobs-theme/README.md

 ## Credits

-Poco0137
+- Poco0137
-Sidek for the titlesplash animation and inspiration on the ScreenEvaluation layout
+- Sidek for the titlesplash animation, for porting the xoon 3 particule system and inspiration on the ScreenEvaluation layout

 i will finish it whenever im not lazy but this is essential atm